mypdns/matrix/README.md

 | <h2>Special Templates</h2>                                                                                                                               |                                                                                               |
 | [-aa][Bulk-commits]<br>  A fast bulk template modified constantly to match a specific case                                                               | `https://mypdns.org/my-privacy-dns/matrix/-/issues/new?issuable_template=-aa`                 |
 | [getadmiral][]<br> A Template to ensuring the needed data while committing [getadmiral].com treats to make them connected and optimize the reaction data | `https://mypdns.org/my-privacy-dns/matrix/-/issues/new?issuable_template=getadmiral`          |

+## The Matrix
+For the Adult filtering, please refer to the [README](source/README.md)

+**Intro**: The difference between files inside `source/category_name` is that, with [RPZ][RPZ] We do not nessesarily need to apply any found subdomain records, as wildcard is recognized as a valid blacklist record.
+This allow us to use only two types of record sheets `wildcard.list` and `domain.list`, this is also the explanation for why you haven't seen a hosts file within our source list.
+So to use hour records with a non [RPZ][RPZ] reconizing system such as Pi- hole and `/etc/hosts` or for spydoze `%SystemRoot%\System32\drivers\etc\hosts`, you would need to combine both the `wildcard.list` and `domain.list`.

+Alternatively you can use our automatically combined weekly updated [hosts-list][hosts-list]

 # Whitelist
 This list has its own life, as it's a very, very tricky one to